 Biscoff Cheesecake

-This Biscoff cheesecake is rich and creamy and needs just 6 ingredients to make!
-No baking is required; it’s a simple yet elegant dessert that is easily made vegan and dairy free.
+This no-bake Biscoff cheesecake is rich and creamy and requires just six ingredients to make!
+It’s an elegant yet easy dessert that is sure to impress.

 For those who don’t know what Biscoff is, it is a spread made of ground-up Biscoff cookies.
-While it isn’t the kind of spread you’d have on your toast (unless you are my family, in which case it’s like peanut butter), it’s perfect for desserts or drizzled over ice cream.
+While it isn’t the kind of spread you’d have on your toast (unless you are my family, in which case it’s like peanut butter), it’s perfect for desserts or mixed through ice cream.

 Table of Contents